buffup/FrontEndTest/README.md

 # The Task:

-Create a JS/TypeScript library using our Rest API to show content of top of an HTML 5 Video Player
+Create a TypeScript library using our Rest API to show content of top of an HTML 5 Video Player

 ## Requirements:

-We now want a JS/Typescript file that allows to display content (Buff's as we call them) over any existing video player.
+We now want a Typescript file that allows to display content (Buff's as we call them) over any existing video player.

 The library should have the following features